 1. Tend To Prospects Like You Tend To Customers

-Every prospect is a potential customer, that’s the mentality you should have.
-Regardless of whether they buy today, tomorrow or years later.
-Treating your prospects like customers will help you bring them into your “community”.
+The mentality you should have is: every prospect is a potential customer.
+Regardless of whether they buy today, tomorrow, or years later, treating your prospects like customers will help you bring them into your “community”.
 During the prospecting stage, your lead will gauge your business based on what they believe will be their overall customer experience.
 Let them see how well you treat paying customers.
-This type of prolonged positive exposure to your business will help them understand why they should do business with you over your competitors.
+This type of prolonged positive exposure to your business show them why they should do business with you instead of your competitors.

 2. Make Sure You Know Who Your Prospects Are

-For a cash-strapped small business, it’s easy to focus on sales only, instead of prospecting.
-That’s a big no-no. Prospecting. also known as qualifying prospective customers should not take a back seat to push sales.
+For a cash-strapped small business, it’s easy to focus on only sales, instead of prospecting.
+That’s a big no-no. Prospecting, also known as qualifying prospective customers, should not take a back seat to push sales.
 Not every lead will be right for your business, qualifying leads allows your sales team to focus on investing time in those who are most likely to convert.

-To qualify prospective customers, you’ll need to define your ideal customer profile to discover those types of individuals who are most likely to buy from your business either now or in the near future.
+To qualify prospective customers, you’ll need to define your ideal customer profile to better understand who your potential customers are now or in the near future.

 You are not qualifying customers to simply get through to just any ‘ole body, you are qualifying customers to ensure that the right people get into your sales pipelines.
 Be sure you have a well-defined prospect qualifying process.
 Remember, qualifying prospects is not a one-time process, it’s continuous.
 You should always be qualifying prospective customers if you want to keep your sales pipeline full of those who are most likely to become your customers.